-Influencer marketing is a buzzword in the destination marketing universe right now, but how do you get started with leveraging the popularity of the biggest influencers within your brand’s social network to amplify your brand message?
+Influencer marketing is a buzzword in the travel marketing universe right now, but how do you get started with leveraging the popularity of the biggest influencers within your brand’s social network to amplify your brand message?

 Understanding Influencer Marketing